 Fiduciary funds include amounts held in a fiduciary capacity for others.
 These amounts are not used to operate the School District's programs.
-Activities that are reported in the fiduciary fund include the following:

-The Student Activity Fund is used to record the transactions of student groups for schools and schoolrelated purposes.
+The Student Activity Fund is used to record the transactions of student groups for schools and school-related purposes.
 The funds are segregated and held in a separate account for the students.